 Placental accreta, increta and percreta

 Normally, the placenta grows onto the upper part of the uterus and stays there until your baby is born.
-During the last stage of labor, the placenta separates from the wall of the uterus, and your contractions help push it into the vagina (birth canal).
+During the last stage of labor, after giving birth, the placenta separates from the wall of the uterus, and your contractions help push it into the vagina (birth canal).
 This is also called the afterbirth.

-- Placenta increta – The placenta attaches itself even more deeply into the muscle wall of uterus.
+- Placenta increta – The placenta attaches itself even more deeply into the muscle wall of the uterus.

 - Placenta percreta – The placenta attaches itself and grows through the uterus, sometimes extending to nearby organs, such as the bladder.